You’re the poor apprentice to a blacksmith, toiling hard every day only to be under appreciated and underpaid.

 You have to walk into a stripped home filled only with basic life needs (roof over your head, a kitchen with food and cooking supplies, and a bathroom).

 You can pick 10 items to live with for the next week.

 What do you choose?

 The answer to that question is your starter packing list.
-Those are the things you grab and take on board for your life as a pirate ninja.
+Those are the things you grab and take on board for your life going forward.
 Most things beyond that list will just be supplemental, if it fits.

 …I know the only thing stopping me right now is the time it takes to go through my stuff, scan those photos and get rid of everything not on the list, finally.
 What encourages me to keep trying?
 Knowing that when I finally reach my goal, I could pack everything into my duffel bag and walk out the door in under an hour.